ajiekurniawansaputra/AKFT/readme.md

     'data':{'img':img}
     }
 ```
-curently image is encoded as string with utf-8
+curently image is encoded as string with utf-8, filename contain img_key.